 In this famous thought experiment, two prisoners are separated into individual cells and can't communicate with each other.
 The police offer each prisoner a deal.
 If one testifies against his partner, he will go free while the partner will remain in prison on the main charge.
 But if both prisoners testify against each other, both will be sentenced and stay in jail for a longer time.
 Each is told that the other prisoner is being offered the very same deal.
 If either prisoner chooses to remain silent, they'll have a lighter sentence, but they run the risk of the other betraying them, so the best strategy for each prisoner, from a self-interested standpoint, is to betray the other.

-In ongoing interactions between groups, game theory’s concept of iterated games (repeated interactions) suggests that cooperation or conflict is shaped by past interactions.
-If trust is built between groups, cooperative behaviors can emerge.
+In ongoing group interactions, game theory’s concept of iterated games (repeated interactions) suggests that cooperation or conflict is shaped by past behaviors.
+When trust is built between groups, cooperation can emerge.
+We see this in "The Breakfast Club" when the group is roaming the halls and Bender sacrifices himself so they don’t get caught.

 - Complementary Schismogenesis: Where groups develop behaviors that are complementary but unequal, such as dominance and submission.